 When I was growing up, being a sci-fi geek seemed antithetical to being an urban Black kid.
 Or so I thought.
 Thank goodness that in recent years, thousands of melanated folks with a hankering for time travel, humanoid species, dystopian visions and other “out-there” phenomena have leapt out of the closet, blowing the white wash off of the fantasy/sci-fi genre and ushering in an age of Afrofuturism where a kid can be (get this) Black and nerdy at the same time.
 Lucky punk… Continue reading “10 Sci-Fi/Fantasy Novels for Kids of Color”

-Who has time to read parenting books with a baby in the house?
-Sometimes what you need is a simple, quick phrase to remind yourself of what is true and real.
+Who has time to read parenting books?
+Certainly not people with actual babies and children in the house!
+Sometimes what parents need most is a simple, quick phrase to remind themselves of what is true and real.
 When you need re-centering, speak these brief phrases aloud or silently.
 Repeat daily, hourly, and every minute if you need to.
 The Universe may just respond with a burst of positive energy for you… Continue reading “Mantras for New Parents (and Even the Not-so-New)”

 Corporate culture talks incessantly about time management and productivity….which is exactly why I have avoided both of these concepts like the plague.
 As a bona fide free spirit, I run away screaming from anything that smacks of “other people telling me what to do, how much to do, and when to do it.”
 I contend that I am supposed to be late for most things, that daydreaming is a perfectly valid use of the hours between 9 and 5, and that the concept of “working through lunch” should be added to the list of cardinal sins.
 Continue reading “6 Time Management Tips for Creatives (and Other Folks Who Hate Time Management)”